Interview by Meritxell Rosell

 Sci-Fi has always been an articulating narrative for Jeff Mills.
 The Detroit techno legend tells his interest in Sci-Fi began at an early age.
-As a teenager, this interest materialised and continued throughout his life — most prominently in the last 15 years.
+This interest materialised and continued throughout his life as a teenager — most prominently in the last 15 years.

 From albums with titles such as Time Machine (2001), One Man Spaceship (2006), Fantastic Voyage (2011), The Jungle Planet (2013), Emerging Crystal Universe (2014), Free Fall Galaxy (2016), Proxima Centauri (2015), and his most recent Lost in Space EP (2017) and Planets (2017), to projects like Closer Encounters of the 4th kind, Time Tunnel and The Martian Experience are a more than tangible recall to this fascination with space.

 As an artist, Mills has shown his works internationally, including Man of Tomorrow (2014), a portrait of himself that shows his perception of the future, and The Visitor (2015), the centrepiece of the Weapons exhibition in Tokyo and features a sculpture of a drum machine inspired by a UFO sighting in Los Angeles from the 1950s that uses one of his oldest TR-909 machines.
 He’s also embarked on a project that sees him recording music in the studios of iconic artists, writers and scientists, like Rembrandt, Jules Verne and Nikolai Tesla.

 His latest space explorations come from the hand of London-based online radio station NTS and see Mills collaborating with NASA for a series of radio shows called The Outer Limits.
 The show is titled after an American Sci-Fi TV series from the 1960s and will feature new and unreleased music by Mills and guest musicians through a space-themed script, exploring astrophysics and science fiction.